samsheffield/Senior_Thesis/docs/presentations.md

 - What did you learn from the prototype?
 What do you still need to figure out?

 ### Project Scope & Scheduling
-__Give a brief overview of your game’s development next semester.__ This will be refined at the start of the Spring semester.
+__Give a brief overview of your projects development next semester.__ This will be refined at the start of the Spring semester.
 Focus on the three areas below.

 #### Scope
-__What do you estiamte is the right size for your project, relative to the time and energy available to produce it?__
+__What do you estimate is the right size for your project, relative to the time and energy available to produce it?__

-Is this a small complete project or a vertical slice of somethign larger?
+Is this a small complete project or a vertical slice of something larger?
 Describe the smallest viable form that you can imagine which still excites you.

-#### Skillset and team composition
+#### Skill Set and Team Composition
-__Describe your skills and decisions behind working together/alone on the game.__
+__Describe your skills and decisions behind working together/alone on the project.__

 - Are you working alone?
 On a team?
 Why?
 - What skills do you have that will benefit you in making this project?